 Registration at the beginning of an academic year constitutes entry for Examinations.
-A student who is prevented for medical reasons or other personal circumstances from attending all or part of the Examination, and who has not withdrawn from the programme, should submit to the Registrar and Senior Vice-President for Academic Affairs a full report (including a medical certificate) or a full report setting out the other personal circumstances as soon as possible and not more than three days following his/her last Examination, for consideration by the Board of Examiners.
-Students who are pregnant may defer the entire examination to the Autumn. □ Where a student fails to present for an End of Semester Examination in a module, a judgement of

-Where a student fails to present for an End of Semester Examination in a module, a judgement of "Absent" is recorded for that module.
+- A student who is prevented, for medical reasons or other personal circumstances, from attending all or part of the Examination, and who has not withdrawn from the programme, should submit, to the Registrar and Senior Vice-President for Academic Affairs, a full report (including a medical certificate) or a full report setting out the other personal circumstances as soon as possible and not more than three days following his/her last Examination, for consideration by the Board of Examiners.
+Students who are pregnant may defer the entire examination to the Autumn. - Where a student fails to present for an End of Semester Examination in a module, a judgement of "Absent" is recorded for that module.
 "Absent" is counted as an attempt at an examination.
 Where a module is examined by a combination of Continuous Assessment and End of Semester Written Examination, and the student does not present for the End of Semester Examination, an "Absent" judgement is recorded.
 The mark recorded for the module is then based on the mark for Continuous Assessment and a zero mark for the written component, using the rules for obtaining the overall module mark which pertain to the module in question.
 Where a module is assessed wholly by Continuous Assessment, and the student presents no work, a "Presented No Work" judgement is recorded.